Vladisl0ve/CyberNaturalSelection/readme.md

 * Round's rules are written:
 ```
 Field with W x H (width and height).
+Start:
-Start: 1. cells are seeking to have energy as much as they can.
+1. Cells are seeking to have energy as much as they can.
 If energy becomes be less of normal,
 cell dies (and leave energy after itself).
 2. The lasts - and the hardest - are fathers of new generation.
 3. We select (copy) them in ^2 of their number.